c4milo/node-inotify/README.md

                     callback: Callback function that will receive each event.
         }
 You can call this function as many times as you want to monitorize different paths.
-Inotify monitoring of directories is not recursive: to monitor subdirectories under a directory, additional watches must be created.
+**Inotify monitoring of directories is not recursive**: to monitor subdirectories under a directory, additional watches must be created.

   * `inotify.removeWatch(watch_descriptor)`: Remove a watch associated with the watch_descriptor param and returns `true` if the action was succesful or `false` in the opposite case.
 Removing a watch cause an `inotify.IN_IGNORED` event to be generated for this watch descriptor.